bmancini55/building-lightning/src/advanced/circular_rebalance.md

 ## Afterthoughts

 Rebalancing is a complicated but necessary action for many node operators.
-Many tools already exist for this:
+Many tools already exist to help you:

 **LND**: